-What is medical payment (med pay) insurance coverage?
+What is medical payment (med pay) insurance coverage in St. Louis, MO?

 Ryan Bradley | February 20, 2014 | About the Firm

 In Missouri, medical payment coverage is commonly referred to as “Med Pay” by insurance companies.
 Medical payment coverage, unlike liability or uninsured motorist coverage, is optional in Missouri, meaning state law does not require you purchase it.
 Medical payment coverage is not fault based and provides insurance benefits regardless of who caused a car, truck or motorcycle accident.